 The use of a leading line in landscape photography

 In landscape photography, as well as in panoramic photography, the skilled photographer is constantly looking for object lines, which often lead the viewer into the picture.
 The line can begin and continue on the right top to the left bottom, or a crooked line that leads from one side to the other.
+While taking a landscape picture try and look for a river, a dirt path, a row of houses etc.

 If you choose to shoot landscape including a piece of sky - in most cases you can see a natural line formed between the sky and the ground.
 In many cases beginner photographers mistakenly devote half the frame to the sky and half for the land.
 In these cases, just as in the rule of thirds, the recommended partition is a third and two thirds.